 In some cases, your job posting, and job description will be the first interaction candidates have with your company.
 This means that it’s a perfect opportunity to get your company culture across.
 Consider using storytelling to make your job description more vivid, and help it stand out amongst other – sometimes dull! – vacancies.
 You could also choose to convert paragraph titles into questions, such as “what’s your role about?” instead of “job responsibilities”.
 This helps to liven up the description and show the candidate that your company isn’t a stereotypical, somewhat stiff corporate.
 If you’re a startup with a very informal company culture, you could consider adding humour to your job description, but always keep it professional.

-Keep it mobile-friendly
+Keep it short and mobile-friendly

-It’s likely that job hunters are scrolling through open positions on their phone, rather than their desktop computers.
+It’s likely that job hunters are scrolling through open positions on their phones, rather than their desktop computers.
 With this in mind, ensure that your job description is optimised for mobile, and is easy to read.
 Too much text can be off-putting, so to ensure potential applicants read the posting, make it as skimmable as possible.
 The use of different sections and bullet points can help with this, as well as ensuring the overall length of the job description is not too long.

 Include a deadline for applications